sydneyvictor/sydneyvictor.github.com/index.md

  * Experienced with students of all ages
  * Lessons targeting your individual goals
  * Focus on safe training techniques that will help you find your potential without damaging your voice.
- * [Certification Pending] McClosky Institute of Voice Certification
+ * [Certification Pending] Certified McClosky Voice Technician
- * ARCT in piano
+ * ARCT in Piano Performance

 ## Learn More About Sydney